3 Days in Vientiane: Temples, Baguettes, and the World's Most Relaxed Capital

 Day 1: Arrival and the Mekong at Golden Hour

-Dinner at the night market near Chao Anouvong Park.
+For dinner, head to the night market near Chao Anouvong Park.
 Grilled chicken, papaya salad, sticky rice, and another Beer Lao.
 Total: 45,000 LAK ($2.25).

 Verdict: Vientiane's evening energy is gentle and genuine.
 No hustle.
 No hassle.
 Just river, food, and light.